Cloud and database icons connected to form a modern data capture system.

 Equally important is mobile access.
 Your team works from everywhere, so your data capture tools should too.
 Whether someone is on a factory floor, at a client site, or working from home, they need the ability to capture and access information from their phone or tablet.
 Cloud-based systems with strong mobile capabilities ensure work keeps moving, no matter where your team is.

-Seamless Integration and Data Export
+Easy Integration and Data Export Options

 Your data capture system shouldn't be an island.
 For your data to be truly useful, it needs to connect with the other software you rely on, like your CRM, ERP, and business process management (BPM) platforms.
 A system with powerful integration capabilities allows information to flow automatically where it's needed most, eliminating manual data transfers and reducing the risk of errors.
 This is where iPaaS solutions become incredibly valuable, acting as a bridge between all your applications.